imchocomint/Hyprbian/README.md

 - sway or KDE to install, as well as copy and pasting code

 ## Installing Hyprland (as a dummy package)
-Run ` sudo apt install hyprland `.
-It will install Hyprland (0.41), as well as older version of libraries and dependencies.
+If you're on sid, run ` sudo apt install hyprland `.
+It will install Hyprland (0.41).

-And if you didn't have the chance to install them [before Debian mod team removed the packages from trixie (13)](https://tracker.debian.org/news/1648117/hyprland-removed-from-testing/), you're free to download [their .deb packages from Debian web site](https://packages.debian.org/sid/amd64/hyprland/download).
+And if you are on Trixie and didn't have the chance to install [before Debian mod team removed the packages](https://tracker.debian.org/news/1648117/hyprland-removed-from-testing/), you're free to download [their .deb packages from Debian web site](https://packages.debian.org/sid/amd64/hyprland/download), or see [Optimization techniques](https://github.com/imchocomint/Hyprbian/blob/main/optimization-technique.md) to learn how to stay on Trixie while still using sid packages.

+### Partial explanation
 Since the base-files package (defines Debian version) version is shared between testing (13;trixie) and sid, Debian mistook all sid installation to be trixie, therefore not allowing user to install hyprland and its dependencies.
 This would be resolved when trixie is separated from unstable later this year.

-See Optimization techniques (tba)

-## Installing required libraries & dependencies (TBA)
+## Installing required libraries & dependencies (yet to be completed)
+Please do all of these steps in their correct order.
+Do not skip any step or do something you are not supposed to at the time.
+I can't guarantee success if you decide not to obey.
+### Installing system dependencies (first)
+Install libgbm-dev libre2-dev libxcb-icccm4-dev libxcb-res0-dev libxcb-errors-dev libtomlplusplus-dev.
+All of which are available in trixie/sid repository.
+### Downloading packaged development libraries (second)
+Download all .deb packages and install them from [Releases](https://github.com/imchocomint/Hyprbian/releases).

+This will be updated twice a month.
+Credits to PikaOS team.

+### Install aquamarine and hyprutils from the debs (third)
+Install hyprutils, libhyprutils and libhyprutils-dev from the .deb files first.

+Install aquamarine from the .deb file.

+### Install other libraries from the debs (fourth)
+Install libhyprcursor, libhyprlang-dev, libhyprlang and libhyprcursor-dev from the .debs file.

+Install the rest of the packages from the .deb files.

+### Compile and install the remaining dependencies (fifth)
-Listed Hypr* dependencies are:
+The remaining Hypr* dependencies are:
-- aquamarine
 - hyprlang
 - hyprcursor
-- hyprutils
 - hyprgraphics
-- hyprwayland-scanner
-- xdg-desktop-portal-hyprland

-as well as their development libraries (except the last one, which is bundled in Releases).

-For development libraries, you can install them from [Releases](https://github.com/imchocomint/Hyprbian/releases).
-This will be updated twice a month.

-All dependencies need to be installed after installing the libraries (to avoid compilation issues).
-They (dependencies) can be installed from GNU Guix, although I do not recommend this method.
+They can be installed from GNU Guix, although I do not recommend this method.
+I would recommend a tool called Pacstall.
+It do work in most cases, but have some errors (will be discussed later).

 You should compiles the binaries as their guide (on GitHub), and manually install them on top of older version installed via apt.
-I would also recommend a tool called Pacstall.
-It do work in most cases, but for xdg-desktop-portal-hyprland you need some tinkering.

-You also need some libraries hidden from the official documentations: libgbm-dev libre2-dev libxcb-icccm4-dev libxcb-res0-dev libxcb-errors-dev libtomlplusplus-dev.
-All of which are available in trixie/sid repository.

 ## Install GCC 15 (not applicable to experimental)
 Unless you want to update, do not run this script on Debian experimental as it comes with GCC 15 (as well as libstdc++15) on default